jminor/webremoteplay/README.md

 There are some well known freely available **STUN** servers.
 Very little traffic goes through these so some folks generously leave these open for general use.

 **TURN** servers are harder to come by, because they need to be able to route all the traffic between peers that are behind restrictive networks.
-If you find that some peers are unable to connect with each other, you might need a TURN server, however, for many peers this isn't needed at all.
+If you find that some players are unable to connect with each other, you might need a TURN server, however, for most people this isn't needed at all.

 If you do need to run your own **STUN** or **TURN** server, I hear that [coturn](https://github.com/coturn/coturn) is a good choice for both.

 This project uses [PeerJS](https://peerjs.com) for the **Signalling** server, and the client-side logic for talking to peers.
+PeerJS generously provides a shared infrastructure, which this demo uses.
+You can read more about that below.

 ## Setting up your own PeerJS server

-If you use PeerJS without configuring a server, it will default to run by the folks who make PeerJS.
+If you use PeerJS without configuring a server, it will default to a server run by the folks who make PeerJS.
 You might want to run your own though, in case theirs is down, or you want more control or customization.
 I have had good success running a PeerJS server on an "always free" Oracle Cloud VM.

+Here is more information about the PeerJS server: https://github.com/peers/peerjs-server

 To install and test it, run something like this:
 ```